 This social enterprise was started in 2013 to support the food and agriculture industries.
 Finger Lakes Fresh produces its own branded product, and also provides packaging services for other large and small food companies.

-The services provided in the FDA certified facility include packaging and labeling of fresh and dry products.
+The services provided include packaging and labeling of fresh and dry products.
 Some of our customers are recipe box programs, dry goods manufacturers, granola companies, and confectionaries.

 When Finger Lakes Fresh is not packing for other companies, the staff and participants produce our own Empire Apple Chips.
 The chips are made from 100% New York apples and have no other added ingredients.
 This amazingly crunchy, healthy snack supports both NY farms and provides fulfilling work for the community.
 The snack size bags are served across NY State, including grocery stores, vending machines, schools, and coffee shops.